newtheatre/history-project/_content/about/recent_changes.md

 # <i class="octicon octicon-history fa-fw"></i> Recent Changes

-The following is a listing of the last thirty commits to the project's [repository](https://github.com/newtheatre/history-project).
+The following is a listing of the most recent commits to the project's [repository](https://github.com/newtheatre/history-project).

 {% gitactivity %}